What is a tiny home?

 Will the homes be affordable?

 Yes!
-Residents will pay no more than 30% of their income so that everyone, regardless of income, will be able to live in our community!
+We will have an affordable purchase and payment model in place, so that everyone, regardless of income, will be able to come live in our community!

 What do you mean by “blended community”?